SAN DIEGO CHAPTER 7 BANKRUPTCY – THE LIQUIDATION

 Certain transactions before filing also are scrutinized.
 In Bankruptcy, creditors can be divided into categories by types.
 All creditors within each type category must be treated equally.
 Attorney will evaluate your situation looking for evidence of potential preferential treatment of creditors prior to filing.

 If fraud or abuse is shown, dismissal of your case and criminal penalties can result.
 The attorney’s job is to ensure that your application is as accurate and complete as possible.
-Your signature and testimony at the creditor’s meeting subjects false statements to penalty of perjury.
+Your signature on the petition and your recorded testimony at the creditor’s meeting is under penalty of perjury.